indhu0614/MIST_GP/README.md

 The 'PlayerStats' entity stores information about the performance of each player during their games, such as the number of points, assists, and rebounds they amassed.
 Each player will have more than one set of statistics that are unique to them.
 These sets are gathered after every game, so there is a one-to-many relationship between the 'Players' and 'PlayerStats' entities as well as a one-to-many relationship between the 'Games' and 'PlayerStats' entities.

 The 'Teams' entity consists of the various teams within the club which are made up of many different players.
+Similar to the one-to-one relationship between the 'Players' and 'PlayerContracts' entities, each team has its own coach and each coach is in charge of one team.
+All coaches also have their own contracts.
+Additionally, teams have different sponsporships and merchandise to promote themselves and raise money for things like equipment.

 ![Screenshot 2024-04-04 at 1 18 15 PM](https://github.com/indhu0614/MIST_GP/assets/165066443/7634e6cc-79b9-40a2-99a3-62c51a597390)